 On a full-moon Saturday night, Vic and I double date with another fireman and his girlfriend.
-We meet at Vic’s “styling pad,” drink the Merlot he serves us in frosty glasses, listen to boss sounds on his old Victrola, Chuck Mangione, George Benson.
+We meet at Vic’s “styling pad,” drink the Merlot he serves us in frosty glasses, listen to boss sounds on his old Victrola: Chuck Mangione, George Benson.
 Sitting beside Vic in the cold movie theater, I tremble with nervousness.
 He drives me home in his red Chevy pickup truck, shakes my hand, and says he had a good time.

 “Me, too,” I say, although his nearness and my attraction to him had me shaking like a palm frond in a brisk trade wind the entire time.

 He waves, drives away.
 I walk into my home alone, think, he didn’t try to kiss me, and cry, my eyes stinging.
-I try to convince myself I’m not his type, sniff, blow my nose.
+I try to convince myself I’m not his type, sniff, and blow my nose.
 I tell myself we’re still bosom buddies, and that’s what really matters.
 But I don’t believe it.

 Vic strides into the cold alarm room.
 His energy warms me.
 The instrument panels blink red, blue, green, yellow.
 I blink away tears.
 “Billy again?”
 Vic’s normally buoyant voice sounds flat.